Caging

 Small but efficient cage that requires at minimum 4 buildings.
 Useful to get a cage ready early.
 Can be filled with cheap units in a pinch.

-The "front" cage
+The front/castle cage

 The side cage